 With still hunting, I could constantly scout while hunting, and the information I gathered on deer movements translated into great stand locations once I had the right tools and figured out what to do.

 What to Look for in a Treestand

-You’ll want a tree stand that’s quiet, easy to get in and out of the woods, and flexible about where to put it.
+You’ll want a quiet tree stand, easy to get in and out of the woods, and flexible about where to put it.
 It is useless to use climbing stands if every tree in your area is covered with branches right to the ground.

-In the same vein, if all the trees are tall and straight in your area and there are not many branches coming from other trees 20 feet up, a ladder stand will not be handy since you can only reach up about 15 feet.
+Similarly, if all the trees are tall and straight in your area and there are not many branches coming from other trees 20 feet up, a ladder stand will not be handy since you can only reach up to about 15 feet.

 I would love to hear any feedback or ideas to implement into my tree stand hunting strategy.